 Is homoeopathy safe?

 Yes.
-Even though some of the medicines are potentially harmful in their non-homoeopathic state, the extreme dilutions used for homoeopathic treatment eliminate any danger.
+Even though some of the medicines are potentially harmful in their non-homeopathic state, the extreme dilutions used for homeopathic treatment eliminate any danger.

 How is homeopathic medicine taken ?

 Homeopathic tablets should either be dissolved under the tongue or chewed.
 They shouldn’t be swallowed whole.
 Food, beverages, smoking and toothpaste should be avoided for 30 minutes before and after taking the medicine.
 For young children, tablets can be crushed and given as a powder.

 What reactions should I expect?